delb-xml/delb-py/README.rst

 - Loads documents from various source types.
 This is customizable and extensible.
+- XML DOM types are represented by distinct classes.
 - A completely type-annotated API.
 - Consistent design regarding names and callables' signatures.
 - Shadows comments and processing instructions by default.